konstellation-io/kdl-project-template/README.md

 The code for wine classification is in [lab/processes/sklearn_example/main.py](lab/processes/sklearn_example/main.py).

-The execution of wine classification pipeline on Drone agents is specified in [.drone.yml](.drone.yml) (for simplicity, we are omitting various additional components, such as the environment variables and the AWS secrets):
+The execution of the wine classification pipeline on Drone agents is specified in [.drone.yml](.drone.yml) (for simplicity, we are omitting various additional components, such as the environment variables and the AWS secrets):

 ```yaml
 kind: pipeline